 Book a Complete Heart Checkup / Comprehensive Heart Check-up Package at MaxCure Hospitals in Hyderabad

 Control Sodium Intake (Salt):

-Cardiac patients should limit the intake of salt to no more than 2000 milligrams per day.otherwise it increase the blood pressure and create excessive stress on the heart.
+Cardiac patients should limit the intake of salt to no more than 2000 milligrams per day.otherwise it increases the blood pressure and creates excessive stress on the heart.

 As per American Heart Association guidelines, cardiac doctors may limit this to 1500 milligrams per day for heart patients.

 - Eating healthy foods is more essential for heart patient after heart surgery to supply adequate nutrients to your body while maintaining a healthy weight. obesity creates stress in the heart due to more amount of oxygen is required to pump blood throughout your body.